 client/server port - the port number of the server.
-For all Xilinx cable types, the default port number is 57015.
+For Microsemi cable types, the default port number is 58015.
 Change the server port setting when there is a conflict with another tool on the machine.

 client/server logfile - the name of the log file.